 Avoid saying these 12 things to shy people

-Don't make shy people feel uncomfortable and follow our top tips on how to act around shy people.
+Don't make shy people feel uncomfortable and follow our top tips on how to act around those who are less inclined to speak out.
+We've ranked the zodiac signs from most outgoing to most introverted.

 There’s no need to point out just how quiet and discreet shy people are.
 Bringing their shyness up won’t help them come out of their shell.